Contact

 Echalar, Aralar and Albáizar, together with the Los Tilos residence, have places for more than 130 students who come from all over the world to study in the Ecclesiastical Faculties of the University of Navarra.

-Main areas of priestly studies in ecclesiastical universities:
+Main areas of priestly formation in ecclesiastical universities:

 1